Are you considering an electric toothbrush?

-Some brushes like the Smart Series 6500 will even flash green to alert you at the 30 second intervals whilst other brushes like most from Sonicare and Colgate will automatically power off at the end of the 2 minute cycle.
+Some brushes like the Genius X will even flash green to alert you at the 30 second intervals whilst other brushes like most from Sonicare and Colgate will automatically power off at the end of the 2 minute cycle.

 Various cleaning modes

 With a manual brush you have one cleaning mode…unless you have created some clever modes yourself by varying the motion and speed of your hand movements.

 More and more electric brushes actually offer a different number of cleaning modes.

 Generally speaking the more you pay the more you get.

 Not that everyone needs or desires different cleaning modes, but they can offer many benefits if used correctly.

 Available modes include Daily Clean, Whitening, Sensitive, Gum Care, Deep Clean, Massage and Tongue Cleaning.

 The exact name and the time for which they last varies.
 As does the amount of power and the resulting brush strokes and motion used.

 The intention is that different modes can achieve different results.